-- The LEAP will consist of 3 individuals chosen mutually from the pool by the JCPS superintendent/designee and the JCASA president. - One member of the 3-person LEAP shall be chosen from the 6 certified employees appointed to the pool by the superintendent/designee. - Two members of the 3-person LEAP shall be chosen from the 12 certified employees elected to the pool by the JCASA eligible employee group. - No individual shall be selected for a specific 3 person LEAP if the evaluation appeal is made by an employee at the individual's school/site, the appeal is made by a relative of the evaluatee or the evaluator (as defined by JCBE policy 3.11), or the individual has been prejudiced in the appeal being considered. - Once the 3-member panel is constituted, the LEAP shall select a chairperson.
+- The LEAP will consist of 3 individuals chosen mutually from the pool by the JCPS superintendent/designee and the JCASA president. - One member of the 3-person LEAP shall be chosen from the 6 certified employees appointed to the pool by the superintendent/designee. - Two members of the 3-person LEAP shall be chosen from the 12 certified employees elected to the pool by the JCASA eligible employee group. - No individual shall be selected for a specific 3 person LEAP if the evaluation appeal is made by an employee at the individual's school/site (or achievement area for ETCs), the appeal is made by a relative of the evaluatee or the evaluator (as defined by JCBE policy 3.11), or the individual has been prejudiced in the appeal being considered. - Once the 3-member panel is constituted, the LEAP shall select a chairperson.
+The chairperson shall ensure that all procedures are followed and timelines are met.